Ayaan-22/NetScope/README.md

 The `--discover` flag provides a multi-layered, high-fidelity discovery sweep designed to map modern networks where standard pings are often blocked by mobile devices (iOS/Android) and hardened workstations.

-### Multi-Layer Discovery Logic:
+### Multi-Layer Discovery Logic

 1. **ICMP Ping Sweep**: Parallel async pings for foundational host enumeration.
 2. **TCP Nudge Strategy**: Attempts sub-second TCP connections to common ports (80, 443, 22, 5353, 62078).
 A response (SYN-ACK) or even a refusal (**RST**) provides a definitive "UP" signal and forces the target's MAC address into the system's ARP cache.
 3. **Nmap ARP Overlay**: If Nmap is installed, NetScope leverages its advanced discovery heuristics to find hosts that traditional methods might miss.
 4. **ARP Cache Resolution**: Reads the local ARP table to resolve MAC addresses and confirm host presence even if the host hides from active probes.

 **Example:**